 The formal probate administration process in Florida is set out by law and must be followed exactly as the law sets out.
 The best assurance of complying with the law is consulting an experienced probate attorney.

-Knowing how the probate process works helps you plan for the future.
+Knowing how the probate process works help you plan for the future.
 Because probate proceedings can be lengthy and costly, making arrangements early can ease much of the emotional burden your successors will face when handling the affairs left after you are gone.

 At Doane & Doane, we help you determine the best tools to plan for life’s eventuality.
 Let us help you.
 We at Doane & Doane combine big firm resources and experience with the personal touch of a small, boutique firm.
 We pride ourselves on offering the kind of one-on-one attention that clients at big firms often do not enjoy.